shivannis/xandr-docs-public/xandr-docs/articles/bidders/video-creative-faq.md

 ### What is VMAP?

-VMAP stands for Video Multiple Ad Playlist.
+VMAP stands for Video Multiple ad Playlist.
 It is an IAB specification for an XML template that video content owners can use to describe the structure for ad inventory insertion when they don’t control the video player or the content distribution.
 For ad pods, Xandr outputs our response in VMAP instead of VAST.

 ### What does the error message "Heavy ad intervention" mean?